Passport in hand, wine lovers take to the countryside of France and Italy for fine, world-renowned wines.

 And, now, visitors can do the same in bucolic Bucks County, a hub, in its own rite, for award-winning wine, scenic views and rolling hills!

 Beginning in November and continuing through April 30, the Bucks County Wine Trail is opening its tasting room doors and beckoning visitors for a new adventure – this one with leisurely, self-guided travel (and wine) as its focus.
-Dubbed Passport to Bucks, guests are invited to purchase a passport for $20 and enjoy a world-class tasting at each of the nine wineries on the wine trail.
+Dubbed Passport to Bucks, guests are invited to purchase a passport and enjoy a world-class tasting at each of the nine wineries on the wine trail.
 Instead of a stamp as is commonplace when passport-holders visit foreign countries, the Passport to Bucks bearer will have his or her card punched with each winery visit.

 The wine trail is made up of nine family-owned, Bucks County-based vineyards and wineries that dot the local countryside, offering a variety of tastes for every palate.
 Those wineries are: Buckingham Valley Vineyards, Crossing Vineyards and Winery, New Hope Winery, Peace Valley Winery, Rose Bank Winery, Rushland Ridge Vineyards, Sand Castle Winery, Unami Ridge Winery and Wycombe Vineyards.